M

 CEO of Appliscale | AI in AdTech Expert | LP & Angel Investor in AdTech/GameTech

-2 days ago in I stumbled upon an interesting repo today called Ponytail.
+2 weeks ago in I stumbled upon an interesting repo today called Ponytail.

 It is apparently named after the veteran dev we all know: long ponytail, oval glasses, been at the company longer than the git history.
 You show him a complex 50-line class; he looks at it, says nothing, deletes the file, and replaces it with one line.